izep/c-sharp-9-primer/README.md

 Print("Else");
 ```

 This opens up a lot of possibilities for scripting and functional style programming.

-However, we probably want to avoid this for "normal" projects.
+> However, we probably want to avoid this for "normal" projects. -Preston

 [Example](top-level-statements/)